 Movie Goblins: This week clearly belongs to you.
 Unless you've been living under a dragon egg for the last decade, it should come as no surprise that this week's movie pick is...

-Maybe this wizard stuff isn't for everyone, but this is one of the few mythos of our generation, and it's pretty much on par with the Greek, Roman, and Egyptian campfire tales.
+Why you should care: Maybe this wizard stuff isn't for everyone, but this is one of the few mythos of our generation, and it's pretty much on par with the Greek, Roman, and Egyptian campfire tales.
 So take an interest in your generation, cause this is a story that will long outlast those vampire books.

 Virtual Reality Enthusiasts: Well if you're already done with Black Ops there is hope on the way.
 This weeks pick illustrates my argument against people who claim that video games are not art.
 Suck it Epert!